Spain: Economy

-Spain has long struggled with high unemployment, which has never fallen below 8 percent since the 1980s; it stood at 10.45 percent in October 2025.
-Youth unemployment is particularly severe by both global and regional standards; at 24.90 percent (as of January 2025), it is the highest among EU members and well above the EU average of 14.6 percent.
+Spain has long struggled with high unemployment, which has never fallen below 8% since the 1980s.
+In 2013, unemployment hit a peak of 27%.
+It stood at 9.93% in January 2026, the lowest since 2008.
+Youth unemployment is particularly severe by both global and regional standards; at 24.90% (as of January 2025), it is the highest among EU members and well above the EU average of 14.6%.
 Perennial weak points of Spain's economy include a large informal economy; an education system that performs poorly compared to most developed countries; and low rates of private sector investment.
+Median equivalised disposable income was $26,630 per year (2021, PPP).

 Since the 1990s, which saw a wave of privatisations, several Spanish companies have reached multinational status; they maintain a strong and leading presence in Latin America—where Spain is the second largest foreign investor after the United States—but have also expanded into Asia, especially China and India.
 As of 2023, Spain was home to eight of the 500 largest companies in the world by annual revenue, according to the Fortune Global 500; these include Banco Santander, the 14th-largest banking institution in the world; electric utility Iberdrola, the world's largest renewable energy operator; and Telefónica, one of the largest telephone operators and mobile network providers.
 Twenty Spanish companies are listed in the 2023 Forbes Global 2000 ranking of the 2,000 largest public companies, reflecting diverse sectors such as construction (ACS Group), aviation (ENAIRE), pharmaceuticals (Grifols), and transportation (Ferrovial).
 Additionally, one of Spain's largest private sector entities is Mondragon Corporation, the world's largest worker-owned cooperative.

-The automotive industry is one of the largest employers in the country and a major contributor to economic growth, accounting for one-tenth of gross domestic product and 18 percent of total exports (including vehicles and auto-parts).
+The automotive industry is one of the largest employers in the country and a major contributor to economic growth, accounting for one-tenth of gross domestic product and 18% of total exports (including vehicles and auto-parts).
 In 2023, Spain produced 2.45 million automobiles—of which over 2.1 million were exported abroad—ranking eighth in the world and second in Europe (after Germany) by total number.
-In total, 89 percent of vehicles and 60% of auto-parts manufactured in Spain were exported worldwide in 2023; the total external trade surplus of vehicles alone reached €18.8bn in 2023.
-Overall, the automotive industry supports nearly 2 million jobs, or 9 percent of the labor force.
+In total, 89% of vehicles and 60% of auto-parts manufactured in Spain were exported worldwide in 2023; the total external trade surplus of vehicles alone reached €18.8bn in 2023.
+Overall, the automotive industry supports nearly two million jobs, or nine percent of the labour force.